|Day Use:||Year Round|

 Cell service is spotty at Fort Stevens, depending on your specific location and service provider.
 Verizon customers will get better reception than At&t.

-Our rangers would be glad to talk to you about this possibility.
+Contact us to speak to someone about this possibility.
 Space is limited so please make these arrangements far in advance.
-503-861-3170 x 31 or firstname.lastname@example.org
+Tours aren't available on Mondays or Tuesdays.

 Bring a variety of clothes, including warm coats.
 Even in mid-summer it can be very cold and windy on the coast.
 Binoculars for wildlife viewing and a bicycle to explore 9 miles of paved trails are also recommended.
 If you are visiting between March-July, mosquito repellent is strongly recommended.

 The park can be seen in a few hours, but it is recommended to spend more time to see what there is to offer.
 Fort Stevens is a destination park and many people spend a week or longer during the summertime.

 Our volunteer coordinator is Barbara Webb.
 Her direct line is 503.871.83170 ex24.

 We would love to have you on board!

 The lakes and rivers found within Oregon State Parks are open to unsupervised swimming.
 You are responsible for your own safety.
 Before you enter the water, you should judge your swimming skills against possible strong currents, cold water, underwater objects, and steep drop-offs.
 Remember, many of our natural bodies of water and man-made reservoirs are filled by snow runoff and remain cold year round.
 Please bring and wear a personnal flotation device and swim with a buddy.